tiprankstipranks

 Innovation / R&D - Risk 1

-We rely on technical innovation, as well as increased use of preferred materials, to compete in the market for our products.
+We rely on technical innovation to compete in the market for our products.

 Our success relies in part on our continued innovation in both the materials we use and the design of our footwear.
 In particular, our HOKA brand maintains its competitiveness through continuous product innovation and timely introduction of new features and technologies that align with current and emerging consumer expectations.
-Also, we continue to invest in research and development to drive our efforts to increasingly incorporate preferred materials in our products as part of our sustainability efforts.
-For example, we leverage our proprietary UGGplush material, which incorporates repurposed wool to reduce our use of virgin wool, and we utilize sugarcane-derived EVA, as opposed to petroleum-derived EVA, within certain UGG brand products.
-We also increasingly use preferred synthetics, such as recycled polyester, recycled nylon, recycled polyethylene, and bio-based ethylene, preferred regenerated or synthetic cellulosic fibers, such as TENCEL™ Lyocell and TENCEL™ Modal, and preferred plant fibers, such as cotton sourced through responsible cotton schemes, hemp, linen, ramie, and jute, and the responsible-down certified standard.
-Although we continue to invest in research and development to refine our materials and develop new properties for specific applications, if we fail to introduce technical innovation in our products or experience issues with the quality of our products or materials, consumer demand for our products could decline and we may experience reputational damage.
-Further, as our brands transition to suppliers with preferred materials, we may be subject to increased costs or supply constraints, which could reduce our sales and profitability and have a material adverse effect on our financial condition and results of operations.
+Also, we continue to invest in research and development to increasingly incorporate preferred materials in our products as part of our sustainability efforts.
+We also increasingly use preferred synthetics, preferred regenerated or synthetic cellulosic fibers, and preferred plant fibers.
+Although we continue to refine our materials and develop new properties for specific applications, if we fail to introduce technical innovation in our products or experience issues with the quality of our products or materials, consumer demand for our products could decline and we may experience reputational damage.
+Further, as our brands transition to suppliers with recycled, renewable, regenerated, and certified/natural materials (preferred materials), we may be subject to increased costs or supply constraints, which could reduce our sales and profitability and have a material adverse effect on our financial condition and results of operations.

 Trade Secrets1 | 3.7%